Florida International University: Rosenberg presidency

 On November 14, 2008, Maidique announced that he would be stepping down and asked FIU's board of trustees to begin the search of a new president.
 He said he would remain president until a new one was found.
 On April 25, 2009, Mark B. Rosenberg was selected to become FIU's fifth president.
 He signed a five-year contract with the board of trustees.
 On August 29, 2009, Rosenberg became FIU's fifth president.

-Having started as a two-year upper division university, FIU has grown into a much larger traditional university and serves international students.
+Having begun as a two-year upper division university, FIU has grown into a much larger traditional university and serves international students.
 More than $600 million has been invested in campus construction, with the addition of new residence halls, the FIU Stadium, recreation center, student center, and Greek life mansions, as well as the fielding of the Division I-A Golden Panthers football team in 2002.

 Since 1986, the university established its School of Architecture, College of Law and College of Medicine (named the Herbert Wertheim College of Medicine in 1999 after Herbert Wertheim donated $20 million to the college, which was matched by state funds and is the largest donation in the university's history), and acquired the historic Wolfsonian-FIU Museum in Miami Beach.
 FIU now emphasizes research as a major component of its mission and is now classed as a "very high research activity" university under the Carnegie Classification of Institutions of Higher Education.
 Sponsored research funding (grants and contracts) from external sources for the year 2007–2008 totaled some $110 million.
 FIU has a budget of over $649 million.
 The Florida International University School of Hospitality & Tourism Management collaborated with the Ministry of Education of the People's Republic of China to work on preparations for the 2008 Summer Olympics.
 FIU was the only university in the United States invited to do so.

 In December 2013, it was announced Royal Caribbean was building a $20 million 130,000 sq. ft. training facility for its performers at the school.
 The facility opened in March 2015.
 The complex serves architecture, art, and hospitality students and includes lighting, set design, marketing, and other internship and training opportunities.
 On March 15, 2018, a newly constructed pedestrian bridge collapsed outside the university, resulting in six fatalities.
 On May 6, 2020, Florida Department of Transportation announced plans to design and rebuild the bridge.

 Rosenberg suddenly resigned from the university effective January 21, 2022, citing deteriorating health conditions of his wife.
-Just a week later it was revealed that he stepped down because he had made aggressive advances to a younger female employee, "causing discomfort," and creating a hostile work environment.
+Just a week later it was revealed that he stepped down because of allegations that he had made advances to a younger female employee, "causing discomfort", and creating a hostile work environment.
 Rosenberg is currently a professor of political science and international relations at the Steven J. Green School of International and Public Affairs at FIU.